vgacentrifuge/pcb/README.md

 We need to design a button layout that fits our functionality, but also allows us to experiment after the PCB design is finalized.

+We can use an off the shelf keyboard matrix, and re-label the keys.
+Mouser stocks 81 of the 4x4 [3844](https://no.mouser.com/ProductDetail/Adafruit/3844?qs=qSfuJ%252Bfl%2Fd6WS5%252BJGim1hw%3D%3D).

 ### VGA ports
 We need the physical VGA ports, as well as supporting components.
 The speed we target is [SVGA 800x600@60Hz](http://tinyvga.com/vga-timing/800x600@60Hz).

 The VGA connector itself is [described here](http://www.hardwarebook.info/VGA).
 For VGA output we only really need to connect 5 pins, plus ground:
- - red, green, blue color (analog, 75 Ohm)
+ - red, green, blue color (analog 0-0.7V, 75 Ohm)
- - horizontal sync, vertical sync.
+ - horizontal sync, vertical sync (5V, but 3.3V makes do).
 See timing chart.

 Note: While we are in the "porch" and sync pulse areas of the signal, the color values must all be 0V.
 See for example the 2nd [Ben Eater VGA video](https://www.youtube.com/watch?v=uqY3FMuMuRo).